WEARING YOUR uscg approved Personal Flotation device

 Accessibility

-• Wearable lifejackets must be readily accessible.
+• Wearable personal flotation devices must be readily accessible.

 • You must be able to put it on quickly in an emergency such as a sinking or fire.